Jack-Ji/jok/README.md

 ## Why would we joke about it?
 It's way too minimal (perhaps), you can't write shaders.
 If you want to achieve something fancy, you ought to resort to some clever art tricks or algorithms.
 Welcome to old golden time of 90s.
-Or, you can use other more powerfull/modern libraries/engines, no harm to switch, it's your choice.
+Or, you can use other more powerful/modern libraries/engines, no harm to switch.

 ## Third-Party Libraries
 * [SDL2](https://www.libsdl.org) (zlib license)